Streaming Submodular Maximization under Matroid Constraints: Preliminaries

 The description of submodular functions and matroids can be exponential in the size of their ground sets, and therefore, it is important to define the way in which an algorithm may access them.
-For our algorithmic results, we make the standard assumption that the algorithm has two oracles: a \emph{value oracle} and an \emph{independence oracle} which, given a set $S \subseteq \cN$ of elements that are \emph{stored} in the memory of the algorithm, return the value of $f(S)$ and an indicator whether $S \in \cI$, respectively.
-For simplicity, our inapproximability result is proved for the same access model.
-However, one can verify that our proof applies also to algorithms with a more powerful way to access the objective function $f$, such as the $p$-players model described in~\cite{feldman_2020_one-way}.
+We make the standard assumption that the algorithm has two oracles: a \emph{value oracle} and an \emph{independence oracle} which, given a set $S \subseteq \cN$ of elements that are explicitly \emph{stored} in the memory of the algorithm, returns the value of $f(S)$ and an indicator whether $S \in \cI$, respectively.